anjoweichbrodt/WS_Anagni2019/README.md

 There are [detailed instructions in the COMPAS documentation](https://compas-dev.github.io/main/environments/rhino.html) that explain how to do this.

-Instructions for configuring Sublime Text are available in the COMPAS docs: https://compas-dev.github.io/main/environments/sublimetext.html
+Instructions for configuring Sublime Text are also available in the COMPAS docs: https://compas-dev.github.io/main/environments/sublimetext.html

 **Download repository**